mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 # Development

-The initial idea is to have the individual contributions stored in IPFS and only the IPFS CIDs stored in the blockchain.
+The idea is to have the individual contributions stored in IPFS and only the IPFS CIDs stored in the blockchain.
 The backend should be 100% decentralized (IPFS + smart contract).

 Frankenstein Text NFTs should follow the ERC-721 standard.

 A pain point for developing this game is the randomness aspect of it.
 Using Chainlink Random Number Generator solves this, but it's also an overkill, and it would make the game expensive to play.<br/>
 Instead, the initial approach is to implement a pseudo-random functionality that makes it unfeasible for dishonest players to successfully and consistently receive specific desired texts to contribute.

-# Future Improvements (outside the scope of this final project)
+# Future Improvements (outside the scope of the final project)

 Once the basic functionality explained above is implemented, the next step will be to create a generative art character collection called Frankenstein Mugshots.
 This collection will associate a unique art to each minted Frankenstein Text.
 It should algorithmicly generate Frankenstein Mugshots based on Frankenstein Texts' data, and have a number of stars in it representing the number of mints.